Best time to go to Denmark

 Sankt Hans Aften (Midsummer)

 Midsummer's Eve or Sankt Hans Aften is a relic of pagan customs, where the shortest day, the winter solstice, and the longest day, the summer solstice, were celebrated.
-Originally it was believed that midsummer night was filled with magical forces of nature—both good and bad.
-All herbs and sources were particularly sacred, and it was a tradition to seek sacred springs or pick healing herbs on this night.
+The holiday gained its name from John the Baptist, who was born on June 24th, so June 23rd is celebrated as an eve of his birthday.
+Originally, it was believed that midsummer night was filled with the magical forces of nature—good and bad.
+All herbs and sources were particularly sacred, and it was a tradition to look for sacred springs or pick healing herbs on this night.

 The tradition of burning bonfires came along a bit later.
-Originally they were not associated with Midsummer's Eve celebration, although later some farmers who believed in witches started to burn bonfires on this night.
-A shape that looks like a witch was put in the fire.
+Originally, bonfires weren't associated with the Midsummer's Eve celebration, although later, some farmers who believed in witches started to burn bonfires on this night.
+A figure resembling a witch was put in the fire.
 The purpose of the fire was to scare the witches and evil spirits away, rather than burn them.